-- Prepare the computer for traveling or shipping: - Back up your information. - Remove all discs and all external media cards, such as digital cards. - Turn off and then disconnect all external devices. - Shut down the computer. - Take along a backup of your information.
+- Prepare the computer for traveling or shipping: - Back up your information. - Remove all discs and all external media cards, such as digital cards. - CAUTION: To reduce the risk of damage to the computer, damage to a drive, or loss of information, remove the media from a drive before removing the drive from a drive bay and before shipping, storing, or traveling with a drive. - Turn off and then disconnect all external devices. - Shut down the computer. - Take along a backup of your information.
 Keep the backup separate on the computer. - When traveling by air, carry the computer as hand luggage; do not check it in with the rest of your bags. - In-flight computer use is at the discretion of the airline.
 If you plan to use the computer during a flight, check with the airline in advance. - If the computer will be unused and disconnected from external power for more than 2 weeks, remove the battery and store it separately. - If you are shipping the computer or a drive, use suitable protective packaging and label the package "FRAGILE." - If the computer has a wireless device or an HP Mobile Broadband Module installed, such as an 802.11b/g device, a Global System for Mobile Communications (GSM) device, or a General Packet Radio Service (GPRS) device, the use of these devices may be restricted in some environments.
-Such restrictions may apply onboard aircraft, in hospitals, near explosives, and in hazardous locations.
-If you are uncertain of the policy that applies to the use of a particular device, ask for authorization to use it before you turn it on.

-- If you are traveling internationally, follow these suggestions: - Check the computer-related customs regulations for each country or region on your itinerary. - Check the power cord and adapter requirements for each location in which you plan to use the computer.
-Voltage, frequency, and plug configurations vary. - MARNING!
+Such restrictions may apply onboard an aircraft, in hospitals, near explosives, and in hazardous locations.
+If you are uncertain of the policy that applies to the use of a particular device, ask for authorization to use it before you turn it on. - If you are traveling internationally, follow these suggestions: - Check the computer-related customs regulations for each country or region on your itinerary. - Check the power cord and adapter requirements for each location in which you plan to use the computer.
+Voltage, frequency, and plug configurations vary. - WARNING!
 To reduce the risk of electric shock, fire, or damage to the equipment, do not attempt to power the computer with a voltage converter kit sold for appliances.